MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 Keeping Your Code Clean Using Sub-packages
 ------------------------------------------

-Rather than clutter up a single class and package with everything, it is recommended you break your mod into subpackages.
+Rather than clutter up a single class and package with everything, it is recommended that you break your mod into subpackages.

-A common subpackage strategy has packages for `common` and `client` code, which is code that can be run on server/client and client, respectively.
-Inside the `common` package would go things like Items, Blocks, and Tile Entities (which can each in turn be another subpackage).
-Things like GUIs and Renderers would go inside the `client` package.
+A common subpackage strategy has packages for `common` and `client` code, which is code that can be run on both server/client and only client, respectively.
+Inside the `common` package would go things like Items, Blocks, and Tile Entities (which can each, in turn, be another subpackage).
+Things like Screens and Renderers would go inside the `client` package.

 !!! note